 ONE SPEAKER: If you are using only one speaker, it should be connected to the LEFT SPKR terminals on the rear panel (marked SPKR and GND).
 (See Figure 1.)
 Use ordinary power cord, up to 50 feet in length, for these connections.
 For longer distances, use heavy-duty wire.
-The L (Left) impedance selector (marked IMP SELECTOR on the rear panel) is used to match the output impedance of the 400 to the impedance of your loudspeaker.
-The upper (L) wire protruding from the rear panel next to the IMP SELECTOR terminal strip should be connected to the terminal marked "4," "3," or "16," depending on the impedance of your loudspeaker.
-Be sure to turn the Balance control fully counterclockwise before turning on your 400.
+The LEFT IMP SELECTOR terminals on the rear panel are used to match the output impedance of the 400 to the impedance of your left-channel loudspeaker (in this case, your only loudspeaker).
+Connect the upper (L) wire protruding from the rear panel to the appropriately-marked terminal of the LEFT IMP SELECTOR (4, 8, or 16, depending on the impedance of your speaker).
+Be sure to turn the Balance control on the front panel fully counterclockwise before turning on your 400.
 The Balance control should be kept in the maximum counterclockwise position until a speaker is attached to the RIGHT SPKR output terminals.

 TWO SPEAKERS: In the normal stereo installation, the two speakers (one for the left channel and one for the right channel) are connected to the LEFT SPKR and RIGHT SPKR terminals.
 In each case, the terminal marked GND should be connected to the ground or common terminal (marked G, GND, C, COM, etc.) of your loud-speaker.
-This will assure correct phasing of your loud-speakers, causing them to "push" and "pull" in unison, rather than in opposition.
+This will assure correct phasing of your loudspeakers, causing them to "push" and "pull" in unison, rather than in opposition.
 Use ordinary power cord for distances up to 50 feet, heavy-duty power cord for longer distances.
-The L (upper) wire protruding from the rear panel should be connected to the upper

-IMP SELECTOR terminal (either "4," "8," or "16") corresponding to the impedance of your loudspeaker.
-In the same manner, the R (lower) wire should be connected to the terminal on the lower IMP SELECTOR which corresponds to the impedance of your right channel loudspeaker.
+Connect the upper (L) wire protruding from the rear panel to the appropriately-marked terminal of the LEFT IMP SELECTOR (4, 8, or 16, depending on the rated impedance of your left-channel loudspeaker).
+In the same manner, connect the lower (R) wire to the terminal of the RIGHT IMP SELECTOR that corresponds to the rated impedance of your right-channel loudspeaker.